Rnilash/micro-lending-system/guides/firebase-setup.md

 # Choose existing project
 ?
 Please select an option: Use an existing project
 ?
-Select a default Firebase project: micro-lending-system-prod
+Select a default Firebase project: your-project-name-prod

 # Rules file
 ?
 What file should be used for Firestore Rules? firestore.rules